PsyBorgs/redditanalyser/README.md

 ### Configuration

-Copy `settings-sample.py` and rename it `settings.py`.
+Copy `config-sample.py` in the root directory and rename it `config.py`.
 Then configure the file, as appropriate.

+Note: You *must* set the username before executing the scraper.

 ### Execution